KristianLyng/varnishfoo/chapter-3.rst

         Closing CLI connection

 Both modes are functionally identical.
-One benefit of using the interactive mode is that you don't have to worry about yet an other level of quotation marks once you start dealing with more complex commands than ``vcl.load`` and ``param.list``.
+One benefit of using the interactive mode is that you don't have to worry about yet another level of quotation marks once you start dealing with more complex commands than ``vcl.load`` and ``param.list``.
 For now, it's just a matter of style.
-An other difference is that ``varnishadm`` in interactive mode also offer rudimentary command line completion, something your shell might not.
+Another difference is that ``varnishadm`` in interactive mode also offer rudimentary command line completion, something your shell might not.